 - ask a dinner or party host about glutenfree options before attending a social gathering

 Foods that are packaged as gluten-free tend to cost more than the same foods containing gluten.
 People following a gluten-free diet may find that naturally gluten-free foods are less expensive.
 With practice, looking for gluten can become second nature.

 The Gluten-free Diet: Some Examples

-In 2006, the American Dietetic Association updated its recommendations for a gluten-free diet.
-The following chart is based on the 2006 recommendations.
-This list is not complete, so people with celiac disease should discuss gluten-free food choices with a dietitian or physician who specializes in celiac disease.
+The Academy of Nutrition and Dietetics has published recommendations for a glutenfree diet.
+The following chart illustrates these recommendations.
+This list is not complete, so people with celiac disease should discuss gluten-free food choices with a dietitian or health care professional who specializes in celiac disease.
 People with celiac disease should always read food ingredient lists carefully to make sure the food does not contain gluten.